ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

         This command sets the `DISPLAY` environment variable to the host's display, mounts the Wayland socket, and allows the Docker container to access the Wayland server.

-Now you can display graphical applications inside your docker container.
+Now you can display graphical applications inside your Docker container.
 For example, you can run the following command to visualize the predictions of the YOLO model:

 ```bash
 yolo predict show=True